Judge Advances Rape Case Against Rehab Owner

 The DA said last year that Bathum faces life in state prison if convicted.
 Prosecutors have separately charged Bathum in a $175 million fraudulent health care billing scheme.

-Over a period of three years beginning in 2013, Batham is suspected of preying on female addicts under his care, sexually assaulting them at the treatment centers he ran.
+Over a period of three years beginning in 2013, Batham is suspected of preying on female addicts under his care and sexually assaulting them at the treatment centers he ran.
 The women were in their 20s and 30s, according to prosecutors.

 Bathum has faced civil claims from women who attended the facility, Community Recovery of Los Angeles.
 He also owned and operated other businesses in Southern California and Colorado, according to prosecutors.